sara-nl/clouddocs/UvA-20170201/partA.markdown

 ![SURFsara logo](/images/SURFsara_logo.png)
 </div>

-This is part A of the tutorial [UvA HPC course 2017-02-01](.) which will touch the following topics:
+This is part A of the tutorial [UvA HPC course 2017-02-01](.) and covers the following topics:

 1. [Access the user interface](#access-the-user-interface)
 2. [Add your public SSH key](#add-your-public-ssh-key)